Our hub at the 2026 Council for the Study of Community Colleges (CSCC)

 DEVELOPMENT OF A STEM SELF-EFFICACY SCALE FOR STEM TRANSFER STUDENTS

 According to Social Cognitive Career Theory (Lent et al., 2013), self-efficacy is an important antecedent to career interest, satisfaction, and persistence.
 Thus, it is important to measure self-efficacy in students aspiring to a STEM career.
 However, Bandura (1977) conceived of self-efficacy as context-dependent.
 In other words, an individual has varying levels of self-efficacy for different endeavors and situations.
 Thus, it is important to develop a specific measure for self-efficacy in STEM, which is what we set out to do.
-Our presentation detailed our activities in following DeVellis’ (2012) seven-step scale development process up to and including Step 6, collecting data with our proposed scale and analyzing it.
-We hope to complete Step 7, refining the scale, by the end of May 2026.
+The S-STEM Self-Efficacy group's presentation detailed the team's activities in following DeVellis’ (2012) seven-step scale development process up to and including Step 6, collecting data with the proposed scale and analyzing it.
+The group hopes to complete Step 7, refining the scale, by the end of May 2026.

-My (Jake Marszaleck) own reflection on the conference concerns a question from the audience at our presentation about why we wanted to have a single total score for STEM self-efficacy.
-My response was for convenience, as it would be easier to talk about a single STEM self-efficacy score rather than eight subscale scores.
-However, I wish I had the presence of mind to refer to the facet of validity labeled :usability,” which is recognized by the Standards for Testing and Measurement (AERA, APA, & NCME, 2014).
+Jake Marszaleck's reflection on the conference concerns a question from the audience at the group's presentation about why they wanted to have a single total score for STEM self-efficacy.
+His response was that it would be a matter of convenience, since it is easier to talk about a single STEM self-efficacy score than eight subscale scores.
+Reflecting later, Jake noted he wished he had thought to refer to the facet of validity labeled "usability," which is recognized by the Standards for Testing and Measurement (AERA, APA, & NCME, 2014).
 Simply, usability refers to practicality: is the test easy for both the researcher to administer and the participant to complete?
-Having the option to use a single total scale score would increase the usability of our scale by allowing administrators to increase ease of interpretation, communication, analysis, and benchmarking.
+Having the option to use a single total scale score would increase the usability of the scale by allowing administrators to increase ease of interpretation, communication, analysis, and benchmarking.

 See the full reference list.